lastlockedroom/lastlockedroom.github.io/_posts/2023-12-07-beyond-mystery.md

 ---

 If we're approaching anything, then it is a hill.
-And at its base lies Takemoto Kenji's *Paradise Lost Inside a Box*.
+And at its base lies Kenji Takemoto's *Paradise Lost Inside a Box*.

 Japan has what are known as the *Three Occult Mystery Novels*.
 The first is Mushitaro Oguri's *Black Death Hall Murder Case* -- a book notorious for its extreme use of pedantry and near-unreadability (to the point where Japanese people have trouble reading it; seemingly a common problem even in some of Oguri's preceding works).
 The second is Kyuusaku Yumeno's *Dogura Magura* -- which tells the story of its mental patient protagonist through a series of ever-confusing records -- this is the one you're most likely to have heard of, as it *does* have a movie adaptation and is heavily referenced in the visual novel *[Hasihime of the Old Book Town](https://store.steampowered.com/agecheck/app/1039940/)*.
 The third is Hideo Nakai's *Offering to Nothingness* -- known for its over-the-top deduction battles between its amateur detectives.